Here are some speculative remarks to illustrate the development of my thinking about genius:

 Conscientiousness is the only aspect of creativity that can be improved significantly, permanently, safely and purposely in an adult.
 This is probably so because conscientiousness is not a unitary trait, but comprises various traits, some of which are independent, and not per se correlated with each of the other traits that make up conscientiousness.
 Conscientiousness is a kaleidoscope of good features, and it is possible to possess different combinations thereof, and to gain or lose some of them without affecting the rest.

-Associative horizon can probably not be safely improved much; Hallucinogenic drugs widen it, but at the great risk of psychosis, which causes permanent damage to the mind and brain.
+Associative horizon can probably not be safely improved much; hallucinogenic drugs widen it, but at the great risk of psychosis, which causes permanent damage to the mind and brain.
 Perhaps studying the work of geniuses or doing exercises in "lateral thinking" may improve one's associative horizon a bit, but one must ask if the result is worth the effort, and realize that much more creativity can be gained by improving conscientiousness.
-Associative horizon is the "spark", it is Edison's "2% inspiration", as opposed to the "98% transpiration".
+Associative horizon is the "spark", it is Edison's "2% inspiration", as opposed to the "98% perspiration".
 There is a tendency among people fascinated by genius to focus on the 2% and neglect the 98%, the hard work that comes after the "spark".
 A tendency to confuse creativity with associative horizon.
-This is the phenomenon of "wanting a champagne taste on a beer budget"; The attraction of being creative in a flash of insight, without needing to do the hard work.
+This is the phenomenon of "wanting a champagne taste on a beer budget"; the attraction of being creative in a flash of insight, without needing to do the hard work.

 There is a critical tension between the three components of creativity; each, when exceeding a certain threshold, can bring down the whole, destroying creativity.